-If a crime has been committed or suspected of being committed, make the referral straight to the Police first (dial 101) and then inform the DSL of actions taken.
+Local Authority Children's Services for advice / next stepsLocal Authority Designated Officer (LADO) for advice / next stepsIf a crime has been committed or suspected of being committed, make the referral straight to the Police first (dial 101) and then inform the DSL of actions taken.

-The DSL/Director may take advice from Mr Paul Ludlow, Dukes Plus Safeguarding Advisor, or any member of the Safeguarding Advisory Board.
+The DSL/Director of Dukes Plus Consultancy may take advice from Mr Paul Ludlow, Dukes Plus Safeguarding Advisor, or any member of the Safeguarding Advisory Board.